google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 gatefold cards

 • Now score the quarter lines on each side of your length of cardstock (don't score the middle line!
-You don't want a fold in the middle for this card) with your bone folder or knife.
-Carefully fold the two sides in to meet in the middle
+You don't want a fold in the middle for this card) with your bone folder, spoon or knife.

 • gatefold cards